-What is needed in the customer environment?
+What is needed in the customer environment for workforce use cases?

 There are two applications needed in a customer environment

-- BlockID Authentication Broker - This is the single interface that allows allows us to communicate with AD.
+- BlockID Authentication Broker - This is the single interface that allows us to communicate with AD.

 - This allows us to communicate with the Microsoft NDES service to issue smartcard certificates.